Parent Helper Guidelines

 At Leesons Primary School we want children to be happy and confident and to develop an enduring love of learning.
 Parent helpers have a valuable role in helping us to fulfil these aims.

 To start helping in school you will first need to complete an application form (available to download below).
 We will ask all volunteers to read our Volunteering in School policy, you will need to sign a declaration form to confirm that you have read this.
 Please contact Mrs Coleman in the school office if you require any assistance with the forms or require paper copies.

 There is a requirement for schools to carry out a Disclosure & Barring Service (DBS) check for all staff and volunteers who have regular contact with children.
 All schools need to hold a register of the checks undertaken.

 In order for you to regularly work in school as a volunteer, you will need to complete a DBS form (available from the school office).
 Please be assured that all information will be treated in the strictest confidence and that these checks are done only in the best interests and safety of the children.

-If a child tells you something that causes you concern, please tell the class teacher or Head Teacher as soon as possible after the disclosure in an appropriate setting so that others cannot overhear.
+If a child tells you something that causes you concern, please tell the class teacher or Acting Head Teacher as soon as possible after the disclosure in an appropriate setting so that others cannot overhear.

 Parent Helper Guidelines Confidentiality